Preventing Water Pollution

 Minimizing Impacts to Nearby Residents

 One of the most important concepts in building a landfill is to put as much trash as possible into the smallest possible space.
 To do that, an area is excavated before the trash is buried.
 Every day, the buried trash is covered with soil.
 At every stage, very heavy machines are driven over the trash many times to compact it into the smallest space possible.
-At some point, the buried trash fills the hole and the disposal area comes up out of the ground.
+At some point, the buried trash fills the created depression and the disposal area comes up above the surrounding ground elevations.
 As this process continues, the outer slopes of the landfill are covered with soil and vegetation.
 The landfill is designed and operated in a manner that protects the environment.
 Some of these environmental features are described below.

 Pollution of groundwater and surface water (streams and rivers) can result if rainwater that has been in contact with trash is not captured and treated.
 This contaminated water is known as leachate.
 It can contain a variety of pollutants, depending on the material buried in the landfill.
 Every drop of rain that falls on or in the area where trash is being buried becomes leachate, and must be captured and treated.
 Bottom liners and leachate collection systems are installed in the bottom of every disposal cell to prevent ground and surface water pollution.